danehale0612/Rails_Movie_Recommendations/README.md

 4. Movies that are listed in the Watch List or Already Watched List will not be recommended to the user again.

 ##ToDo/Project State:
--Devise, user login
+-Devise, user login<br>
--recommendation search bar
+-recommendation search bar<br>
--recommendation results page
+-recommendation results page<br>
--individual movie info from recommendation results (with back button from movie info to results)
+-individual movie info from recommendation results (with back button from movie info to results)<br>
+-"Watch List" screen with individual movie info screen<br>
+-"Already Watched List" screen with individule movie info screeen<br>
+-write tests as I build those sections of app (capybara / cucumber)<br>

 ##ToDo:

--build "Watch List" screen with individual movie info screen -build "Already Watched List" screen with individule movie info screeen -write tests as I build those sections of app
+-add Rotten Tomatoes Score and image of tomatoe to individual movie profile

 ##Changelog:
-2013-06-11: Started Project 2013-06-11: Idea is complete, wireframming is complete
+2013-06-11: Started Project 2013-06-11: Idea is complete, wireframming is complete<br>
-2013-06-19: Added movie recommendation search bar, results page, and individule movie info with a back button
+2013-06-19: Added movie recommendation search bar, results page, and individule movie info with a back button<br>
+2013-06-25: Added Tests, styled app<br>

 ##Usage:
 This is a standard rails app.
 To run the tests, use 'rake'.
 To run the app, use 'railes s'.